Aho-Girl

-Aho-Girl: A Clueless Girl (アホガール, Aho Gāru) is a Japanese four-panel slice-of-life comedy manga series written and illustrated by Hiroyuki.
-It was originally serialized in Weekly Shōnen Magazine on November 28, 2012. and then moved to Bessatsu Shonen Magazine where it was serialized between July 2015 and December 2017.
-Twelve compilation volumes by Kodansha have been released.
-An anime television series adaptation by Diomedéa aired between July and September 2017.
+Aho-Girl: A Clueless Girl (アホガール, Aho Gāru) is a Japanese four-panel manga series written and illustrated by Hiroyuki.
+It was serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine from November 2012 to February 2015, and later moved to the publisher's Bessatsu Shonen Magazine, where it ran from June 2015 to December 2017; its chapters were collected in 12 tankōbon volumes.
+A 12-episode anime television series adaptation by Diomedéa aired between July and September 2017.